Reguzzoni/Test-hdsf-example/README.md

 # Test-hdsf-example
-Testing apache spark project.
+- Testing apache spark classification project and creating project

-First test project with git hub about apache spark
+- Download it into your workspace and just run it as a java application
+- Improve others type of model